badabing2005/PixelFlasher/README.md

     - If full OTA image is selected in step 4:
       - **Full OTA**: Will flash full OTA image in sideload mode.
       Features of this mode:
-        - This will always flash to inactive slot similar to how OTA updates happen on the phone.
+        - This will always flash to **inactive slot only**, (hence why the option to flash to both slots is disabled) similar to how OTA updates happen on the phone.
+        - It will always be **Keep Data**, there is no option for **Wipe**, hence why the option is disabled.
         - If something goes wrong during flashing, the active flash is uneffected and the phone boots back to active functional slot.
         - If you flash to both slots (ie flash twice in a row) then both slots would be bootable.
         - Your phone's bootloader does not have to be unlocked to be able to flash full OTA image (stock boot only).
+        - You cannot downgrade with OTA, the version being installed has to be equal or higher.
 10. Optional: Open Magisk Modules Manager and disable (uncheck) modules known to cause issues during upgrades (the below list has never caused issues for me, so I keep them enabled YMMV).
 ![Image of PixelFlasher GUI](/images/magisk-modules-manager.png)
 11. **Flash Pixel Phone** This is the final step, to actually flash the phone in the selected `Flash Mode`.